 Join medical writing social media groups to network and find potential clients.
-Consider joining the American Medical Writers Association for writing resources and job opportunities.
+Additionally, consider joining the American Medical Writers Association for writing resources and job opportunities.

 If you’re a seasoned pharmacist, share your knowledge and experience with others who are just starting or need assistance.
 Consulting can easily be done on the side, while still maintaining your full-time job.

-Online programs, like Pharmapreneur Academy, are designed to help pharmacists get consulting business up and running.
-It also ironically shows you how to turn your consulting business into another side hustle — teaching others how to get into pharmaceutical consulting!
+Online programs, like Pharmapreneur Academy, are designed to help pharmacists get their consulting business up and running.
+It also ironically shows you how to turn your consulting business into another side hustle — teaching others how to get into pharmaceutical consulting.

 If you have pharmacy and teaching experience under your belt, you may be able to score a teaching position at a local pharmacy school or online program.
-Don’t limit your job pool to only pharmacy schools either.
-Other healthcare programs teach pharmacy topics, so be sure to look at other professional opportunities as well.
+However, you shouldn’t limit your job pool to only pharmacy schools.
+Other healthcare programs teach pharmacy topics.
+So, be sure to look at other professional opportunities as well.

-You can make some extra money by filling out paid medical surveys.
-A quick online search for medical surveys will yield many companies to choose from.
+You can make extra money as a pharmacist by filling out paid medical surveys.
+A quick online search for medical surveys shows many companies to choose from.
 MD Analytics’s market research panel, for example, asks pharmacists to participate in online surveys, phone interviews and focus groups.

 14. Become a public speaker

 If you have a specialization, you can teach others and leverage your expertise to score speaking gigs.
-Reach out to your network and medical professionals to see if they are interested in learning about your specialized topic.
+Reach out to your network and medical professionals to see if they’re interested in learning about your specialized topic.

 You can also look to present unique topics related to the medical world.
 For example, Tim Ulbrich, founder of Your Financial Pharmacist, speaks to pharmacy schools and organizations about personal finance and his journey to get out of debt.

 Pharmacists and other healthcare professionals typically need CE credits to maintain credentials.
-This means there may be opportunities to instruct courses locally or in an online setting.
+Therefore, there may be opportunities to instruct courses locally or in an online setting.

 Keep in mind that CE requirements vary by state and profession.
 As a starting point, explore the Accreditation Council for Pharmacy Education’s continuing pharmacy education provider list to find programs that may need additional instructors.